 Around a third of the rooms are in the original building, just coming off an investment of $100K per room to update everything, add new furniture, and install rain showers.
 Another 242 rooms are in the Tower building, where all have a private balcony.
 The 212 rooms at the Boca Beach Club overlook the Atlantic Ocean.
 My stay this time was in a Yacht Club suite, seen in the photo above.
 Most have similar high-end amenities, but the Bungalows flanking the golf course are more like one-bedroom apartments with full kitchens.

-The Boca Raton Resort is a Waldorf-Astoria property, which means you can use or earn Hilton Hhonors points and make use of your loyalty status.
-There are, refreshingly, almost no corporate touches in the rooms themselves or the dining outlets though.
-You get the best of both worlds in terms of quality training programs and an easy reservation system, but a strong heritage and the kind of architecture that has become exceedingly rare in new builds where every square foot of space has to have a revenue justification.
+The Boca Raton Resort went independent in 2021 after being a Waldorf-Astoria property for many years, so no more Hilton loyalty status.
+It was independent before that, so the to and fro changes have been minor and there was never a heavy corporate stamp.
+This Boca hotel has a strong heritage and the kind of architecture that has become exceedingly rare in new builds where every square foot of space has to have a revenue justification.
 Here there are beautiful spaces around every turn.
 It all contributes to a resort that continually wins awards as one of the best in the USA.